Pick your certainty level

 Having an open rather than a blinded placebo trial increases recruitment.

-Giving quotes from previous participants in SMS messages probably increases recruitment.
+Giving quotes from existing participants in text messages probably increases recruitment slightly.

-Mentioning scarcity of trial places in SMS messages probably increases recruitment.
+Mentioning scarcity of trial places in text messages probably increases recruitment slightly.

 Optimising the participant information leaflet (PIL) through a particular, bespoke process involving formal user testing makes little or no difference to recruitment.

 Recruitment at a church and other enhancements may increase recruitment.

 Brief PILs make little or no difference to recruitment.